kaapstorm/pregnant_justice/src/02_family_defense_foundation.rst

 bottle of wine, and talk about some bad-ass choices."

+.. note:: Still February 2015

+Maritta Lewis lay on the examination bed.
+A tear broke free from one of her eyes, and cascaded down her cheek.

+Louise Nelson squeezed her hand.
+"You're going to be fine," Louise whispered.

+"You _are_ going to be fine," Dr Bruce Howard confirmed.
+He pointed at the monitor.
+"And your little squiggle is looking perfectly healthy."

+Maritta's chest clenched as she suppressed a sob.

+"Doctor?" asked Louise, trying to distract the three of them from weight of the atmosphere in the small room.

+"Yes, Louise?"

+"Those newspaper clippings on the wall.
+What are they about?"

+"Oh, yah, that was pretty cool."
+Bruce smiled.
+"I don't know if you can place my accent, but I'm from South Africa.
+I used to practise at a big public hospital in Cape Town.
+I performed a C-section at six months, on a woman who had an ectopic pregnancy.
+Her fallopian tube had ruptured, and the placenta had attached to her kidney."

+"Jesus!" gasped Louise.
+"That must have been agonizing!"

+"Yah, I can't imagine.
+She lived in a township, and she didn't see a doctor because doctors cost money, so she thought she would just power through."

+"Oh my God!"

+"The pre-eclampsia got too much, and so she came through to the hospital, and we did an emergency C-section.
+And the baby made it!
+It made the news.
+So.
+Yah.
+That was my fifteen minutes of fame," grinned Bruce.

+"Wow."
+Louise exchaled.
+Abdominal pregnancy.
+That's insane.

 .. note:: March 2015

 Louise leaned in over the dinner table.
 "I was thinking we could call it